 Monster Clown: The one, the only, Joker.
 Give him a frikkin' sniper rifle and it just stops being fair.

 Must Have Caffeine: Being cops, practically all of the cast runs on caffeine.
-The coffee machine holds a very important in the MCU's interaction life.
+The coffee machine holds a very important position in the MCU's interaction life.
 Seriously, how hard is it to fill the coffee maker again when you finish the damn coffee?!

 New Meat: Josephine "Josie Mac" MacDonald, who was added to the cast during the series and was the first detective added to the MCU after the retirement of Commissioner Gordon.
 That her first appearance is sitting at Renee's desk does not go over well with Allen.